 Under Public Act 132 of 1970, whenever land is surveyed into four parcels or less, or a greater number when the parcels are 10 acres or more, or any boundary survey where permanent corners are monumented, a certified copy may be recorded in the office of the register of deeds in the county where the land is situated, if the survey meets the requirements of the Act.
-If a survey is made for the purpose of describing the parcel in a conveyance of title, a certified copy of that survey must be recorded at the time of recording the conveyance of title with the register of deeds in the county where the land is situated.
+Under the bill, instead, if land were surveyed into parcels under Sections 108 through 109b of the Land Division Act, or any boundary survey where permanent corners were monumented, the professional land surveyor who prepared the survey would have to record a certified copy in the office of the register of deeds in the county in which the land was situated.